 In Des Arc Nursing and Rehabilitation Center, 21.55% of Patients use Anti-Anxiety Medication

-This tells you the percentage of residents who were prescribed antianxiety medications.
-Antianxiety medications are prescribed to patients suffering from depression or anxiety.
+This gauges the percentage of long-term residents who were given antianxiety drugs.
+These medications are given to patients suffering from anxiety and depression.

 Managing Depression Among Residents

-This metric measures the percentage of long-term care patients who are demonstrating depressive symptoms.
+This tells you the percentage of patients who are exhibiting symptoms of depression.

 Appropriate Vaccine Usage